jonlindg/PirlSharedMasternodeContract/README.md

 # 1.Construction:
 The contract's contructor takes the parameters

 _masternodeContract: the address of the masternode contract

 _minDeposit: the minimum allowed deposit

 _maxDeposit: the maximum allowed deposit

 _owner: the owner of the contract (this should be the node operator)

 _votingLimit: minimum number of votes required for making a collective decision (to be explained later)

+_ownerBonus: bonus to the owner for running the node

 # 2.Add investors:
 The owner must approve who will be allowed to buy a share in the node.
 This is done by calling the function addAddress(address)